muratk3n/thirdwave/en/README.md

 ---

-It is incredible the amount of software infra available for this stuff.
+Did animation for the system too.
+It is incredible the amount of open-source software infra available for this stuff.
 All kinds of shapes are in so-called STL files.
 Scripting languages can read, manipulate them.
 Apply some rudimentary calc and science comes alive.

 ---